reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

    ![Lab overview.](./media/lab10-task1-alerts.png)

-1. You can also see the devices and users affected by this incident in the **Assests** tab.
+1. You can also see the devices and users affected by this incident in the **Assets** tab.
 You can verify that the affected device is **svm-xxxx** and the user is **demouser**.

    ![Lab overview.](./media/lab10-task1-assests.png)

-1. The **Evidences & Responses** tab shows the initial evidences investigated by Microsoft Defender which includes the processes, IP addresses and registry values.
+1. The **Evidence & Responses** tab shows the initial evidence investigated by Microsoft Defender which includes the processes, IP addresses, and registry values.

    ![Lab overview.](./media/lab10-task1-evidences.png)

-1. The **Summary** tab gives us a summarized report of the incident including acitve alerts & their category, incident information, scope and much more.
+1. The **Summary** tab gives us a summarized report of the incident including active alerts & their category, incident information, scope, and much more.

    ![Lab overview.](./media/lab10-task1-summary.png)

 ### Task 5: Investigate Alerts

-In this task you will investigate and mitigate the alerts through recommendations by Microsoft Defender.
+In this task, you will investigate and mitigate the alerts through recommendations by Microsoft Defender.

-1. In the Microsoft Defender portal, navigate to **Alerts** tab from the sidebar menu.
+1. In the Microsoft Defender portal, navigate to the **Alerts** tab from the sidebar menu.

    ![Lab overview.](./media/lab10-task2-alerts.png)